Alanine,

 L-Carnitine is formed from Lysine and Vitamin C.

-Helps form collagen, the connective tissue present in bones, ligaments, tendons, and joints.
+Helps form collagen, the connective tissue present in bones,

 Assists in the absorption of calcium.